This post is sponsored by Montchevre but the content and opinions expressed here are my own.

 Next saute chopped onion and minced garlic until softened and add spinach.
 Once the spinach has wilted, add vegetable broth and Greek yogurt.
 Once you get a creamy consistency, add the cooked pasta, squash and goat cheese.

 Top the pasta with additional crumbled goat cheese and some fresh chopped herbs.
 Sage is my herb of choice for anything with goat cheese.

-This butternut squash and goat cheese pasta recipe is great when you want a quick and delicious weeknight vegetarian meal.
+Coming back to our dish, the butternut squash and goat cheese pasta recipe is great when you want a quick and delicious weeknight vegetarian meal.
 Your whole family will love it!